mdockry/Python-Projects/NetMap/README.md

 # 🔎 NetMap — Local Network Scanner

 NetMap is a Python-based tool that uses ARP and Nmap to discover devices on your local network.
-It identifies IP addresses, MAC addresses, hostnames, and open services — making it great for network diagnostics, recon, or teaching yourself how networks behave.
+It identifies IP addresses, MAC addresses, hostnames, and open services.

 ---